1897-1900 a b

 In April 2008, Queen of the South beat Aberdeen in an epic match at Hampden to reach their first ever Scottish Cup final against Rangers.
 In a dramatic game, Rangers were 2-0 up at half-time but the Doonhamers drew level with two goals in eight minutes after the break.
 The decisive goal came in the 73rd minute to end Queen of the South's fairytale cup campaign.
 (The commemorative kits worn in the cup are posted in the 2007-08 season gallery.)

-Disappointment followed and in 2012, the Queens were relegated to the Second Division.
+Disappointment followed and in 2012, the Queens were relegated to the Second Division but they bounced back immediately, finishing as champions the following season.

 - a Alick Milne